 Equipment expenses and data security concerns

-You may also be concerned that your business may become overly dependent on technology, which could also be problematic if that fails, potentially leading to data security breaches or if one or more employees cannot get the technology to work for some reason.
-Employers will also need to ensure that employees have the correct equipment and training and can work safely at home, which will likely lead to extra costs and will probably mean duplication of equipment.
+It’s also important to ensure that employees have the correct equipment and training and can work safely at home, which will likely lead to extra costs and if operating hybrid working, a duplication of equipment.

 Managing your team’s well-being

-Far from the perception of some employers that employees are likely to become distracted and work less from home, there is evidence to suggest that in reality employees are likely to work more if work is at home as there is less separation between home and work.
-This could cause employees to become stressed and overworkedand so as an employer responsible for an employee’s health and safety, this will be more difficult to assess if they are working remotely.
+Far from the perception of some employers that employees are likely to become distracted and work less from home, there is evidence to suggest that in reality, employees are likely to work longer hours as there is less separation between home and work.
+This can cause employees to become stressed and overworked.
+As an employer responsible for an employee’s health and safety, this can be more challenging to recognise signs of mental health struggles early on if they are working remotely.

 What are the contractual considerations when employees work from home?